CyberEthicalMe/configs/kali-rearm/README.md

 ## tools.list

-List of commonly used tools to feet `apt install`.
+List of commonly used tools to feed `apt install`.

 ## prompt.fix

 Changes default prompt to show timestamp.

+## rearm-init.sh

+Run this to install all packages and dependencies.

 ```
 # Current session